fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 - 💬 add a commit message (which helps tell other devs what you have changed) and
 - 💾 push the changes to your online Github repository.

-So in your terminal, run the following command:
-`git add .`
+1️⃣ So in your terminal, run the following command: `git add .`

-After that run:
-`git commit -m "description of what you changed/added"`
+2️⃣ After that, run: `git commit -m "description of what you changed/added"`

-Finally, run:
-`git push`
+3️⃣ Finally, run: `git push`

 At this point, if this is your first time, Github will ask you to authenticate yourself with your username and password. 🔐